raufbabayevdev/apexclaw/README.md

 ### Trademark

-The **ZeroClaw** name and logo are trademarks of ZeroClaw Labs.
+The **ApexClaw** name and logo are trademarks of ApexClaw Labs.
 This license does not grant permission to use them to imply endorsement or affiliation.
 See [TRADEMARK.md](docs/maintainers/trademark.md) for permitted and prohibited uses.

 ### Contributor Protections